String Quartet No. 1 (Smetana): Structure

 Smetana described the first movement as a romantically driven sketch of his youth as an artist.
 He also wrote of the movement’s forewarning of the future, as well as a longing for the indefinable.
 Smetana described the second movement as a polka holding nationalistic tones.
 The movement depicts his youth as a lover of dance—Smetana held this love from the early age of 6.
 The third movement was composed as a tribute to his first wife, whom Smetana pronounced his “first love.”
 The last movement entails Smetana’s loss of hearing and the decay of his health, containing a held E natural which mimicked the ringing in his ears.
 In his letter, Smetana understood his First Quartet to take on an unconventional form.

 The work is semi-autobiographical and consists of sketches of periods from Smetana's life, as is suggested by its subtitle Z mého života ("From My Life").
 Its notable features include a prominent viola solo at the very beginning of the first movement, and a high, sustained harmonic E on the first violin in the last movement, which represents the ringing in his ears that presaged Smetana's deafness, although the actual ringing was a chord in A-flat major.

 The prominent viola solo in the first movement, as well as the significant use of viola throughout, uniquely captures the sense of foreboding and the rich romanticism entailed throughout the movement.

+A performance of the full work lasts around 28 minutes.